Helder Leal

 Parallel to the main project, I took on a critical side role — spearheading the creation and management of a new design system.
 This system was not just a repository of design components but a living framework that facilitated design consistency across the rebranded eConsult platform.

 Collaborating closely with the development team, I ensured that our design language was not only aesthetically pleasing but also technically feasible and scalable.
 Leveraging the capabilities of Figma, we crafted a comprehensive library of design tokens, UI components, and interaction patterns.

-This tool allowed for real-time collaboration, easy sharing of the design system, and efficient hand-off to the development team.
-Additionally, we integrated Storybook to document and showcase our UI components in isolation, providing developers with a clear, interactive reference point for building the front end.
+We integrated Storybook to document and showcase our UI components in isolation, providing developers with a clear, interactive reference point for building the front end.

 Commitment to Accessibility